Christmas Eve: Gift giving

+Other traditions

 Christmas Eve is celebrated in different ways around the world, varying by country and region.
 Elements common to many areas of the world include the attendance of special religious observances such as a midnight Mass or Vespers and the giving and receiving of presents.
 Along with Easter, Christmastime is one of the most important periods on the Christian calendar, and is often closely connected to other holidays at this time of year, such as Advent, the Feast of the Immaculate Conception, St. Nicholas Day, St. Stephen's Day, New Year's, and the Feast of the Epiphany.

-Celebrations

 Among Christians, as well as non-Christians who celebrate Christmas, the significant amount of vacation travel, and travel back to family homes, that takes place in the lead-up to Christmas means that Christmas Eve is also frequently a time of social events and parties, worldwide.

 In Jewish culture

 Nittel Nacht is a name given to Christmas Eve by Jewish scholars in the 17th century.